AGRINFO AGRINFO logo

 Aim: Set detailed rules for the organic production of insects (except bees) used in feed or food, including where insects should come from, how they should be fed, and how they should be kept and killed.

-Timeline: Public consultation expected soon, adoption of the Regulation expected in third quarter of 2025.
+Timeline: Public consultation expected soon, adoption of Regulation expected in fourth quarter of 2025.

-Timeline: Public consultation expected soon, adoption of the Regulation expected in fourth quarter of 2025.
+Timeline: Public consultation expected soon, adoption of Regulations expected in fourth quarter of 2025.

 Environment